dipankar08/androidStudio/SampleMVP/readme.md

 - Presenter knowns the View and mode, so it can invoke mode and view.
 - Model doent know the view/Prsenter, It just send the data by calling the listner which is provided my presenter.
 So Model is totally indipendent.

+15. Unit Testing:
+- You can write the unit test for Model as Model will not depens on any things - It just a network call or save load using sqlite.
+- You can write unit test on Presenter by moking model as It doent depends on View.
+As it is indipended to View( andrid spacific compoennt, it can be unit testied in non-android platform too.